"International Journal of Physical Education, Sports and Health"

 How to cite this article:

-Dishant Panchal and Pavana.
+Dishant Panchal, Pavana.
 A study on efficacy of ultrasound effect of ultrasound with patellar taping and ultrasound with isometric exercises in the patients with patellofemoral pain syndrome-an experimental study.
-International Journal of Physical Education, Sports and Health.
-2017; 4(5): 11-16.
+Int J Phys Educ Sports Health 2017;4(5):11-16.